 Decades after its multi-system release, Mortal Kombat has become a gaming icon.
-Spanning 18 fighting games and three non-fighting games, two theatrical films, and an endless extended universe of comic book literature, the original Mortal Kombat is one of gaming’s most influential titles.
+Spanning more than a dozen games, two theatrical films, and an endless extended universe of comic book literature, the original Mortal Kombat remains one of gaming’s most influential titles.
 How well do you know the background and facts about fighting games’ ultimate tournament?

 In 1991, Midway Games wrangled programmer Ed Boon, then 27, and comic book artist John Tobias, then 22, to conceive and create a fighting arcade game that would be ready for release in 10 months.
 Boon and Tobias rounded out their team with artist John Vogel and sound designer Dan Forden.

 2. Mortal Kombat was originally based around Jean-Claude Van Damme.

 According to Tobias, the game started when the producers of Universal Soldier came and asked Midway Games to create a game based on the movie.
 But Midway thought it would be more fun if they licensed Jean-Claude Van Damme on his own, making a grittier game more like Van Damme’s Bloodsport.
 But that deal fell through, eventually moving the martial arts tournament to the fictional planet of Earthrealm.

 3. Jean-Claude Van Damme maintained his presence in the final cut.

 Still hoping to capitalize on Van Damme’s image as the epitomic action movie persona of the time (and in order to “spoof the whole Van Damme situation”), the pair wound up modeling popular Mortal Kombat playable character Johnny Cage—in appearance, backstory, and personality (the character is a notoriously narcissistic Hollywood actor), and initials—after Van Damme.

 4. Big Trouble in Little China was a prominent source of inspiration.